mattermost/mattermost/CONTRIBUTING.md

 #### PR submitted

-After a PR is submitted, a core committer applies labels and notifies PMs that there is a PR awaiting review by posting in the [PM/Docs PR Review channel](https://pre-release.mattermost.com/core/channels/pmdocs-pr-review-pub), which is a channel to discuss community pull requests that need review by PMs.
+After a PR is submitted, a core committer applies labels and notifies product managers (PMs) that there is a PR awaiting review by posting in the [PM/Docs PR Review channel](https://pre-release.mattermost.com/core/channels/pmdocs-pr-review-pub), which is a channel to discuss community pull requests that need review by PMs.

 Then, one or more of the labels is applied:
  - `Awaiting PR`: Applied if the PR is awaiting another to be merged.
 For example, when a client PR is awaiting a server PR to be merged first.
 Once the PR is no longer blocked, the core committer removes the `Awaiting PR` label